Hamza-18/AI-TrafficControl/README.md

 Rows represent states (e.g., current traffic conditions, current traffic light phases).
 Columns represent actions (e.g., which traffic light phase to switch to, or whether to keep the current phase).
 Each cell in the table contains a Q-value, which tells the agent how good it is to take a specific action in a particular state.
 The idea is that the agent will learn over time which actions (traffic light phases) lead to the best results (reducing wait times for cars stuck in traffic/signal).
 In this problem we have continuous state space rather than discrete.
-So Q-table is update when agent explores a new state.
+So Q-table is updated when agent explores a new state.
 Initially Q-table is empty.

 <h3> Key Functions in the Agent </h3>